mjDelta/DeepAdapter/README.md

 # Repository strucuture
 `codes`: the directory contains the notebooks for reproducing the results
-`data`: the directory contains the input files of different unwanted variations
-`models`: the directory contains the trained models for different variation removal tasks
 `imgs`: the directory contains the results images
+The directory of `data` and `models` can be downloaded externally:
+`data`: the directory contains the input files of different unwanted variations ()
+`models`: the directory contains the trained models for different variation removal tasks (https://zenodo.org/records/10494738)
 # Usage
 The main packages for this work are:
 * torch==2.0.1